Degri95/UFOs/README.md

 ## Summary

 In summary this filtering system does do what is intended, but there are some drawbacks.
-The user input must be an exact match of the data are they are trying to filter by.
+The user input must be an exact match of the data they are trying to filter by.
 It's case-sensitive and some of the filterable parameters might not be known to users without inspecting the whole table. (ex: "shape: changing").

 ### Recommendations

-1. Since all of the data we are filtering from is in lowercase.
-I think the javascript ```toLowerCase()``` method should be applied to the users inputted filters to help with user experience.
+1. Since all of the data we are filtering from is in lowercase, I think the Javascript ```toLowerCase()``` method should be applied to the users inputted filters to help with user experience.
 A user won't know that the filters are case sensitive without prior knowledge.

 2. I think displaying what parameter the user could filter by would help with the user experience.
 A drop down list on the input fields that would list all values able to be filtered would make the webpage more intuitive.